barty-s/art-quiz-app/README.md

 - Question options - I would like to add more question images and options to make the quiz bigger and more engaging.
 - High Score Record - I would like to add a page which keeps a record of the names of the players with the highest scores.
+- Links to learn-more - I would like to add links to each of the artists mentioned in the quiz so the user can easily learn more about an artwork or artist that they liked, further supporting the purpose of the project to educate people about Great Women Artists.

 ### Typography and Color